cfgarciar/rasa-lawbotia-chat/data/nlu/chitchat.md

 - Do you have any jokes?
 - Do you know any jokes?

-## lookup:location.txt
+## lookup:lugares.txt
-  data/nlu/lookups/location.txt
+  data/nlu/lookups/lugares.txt

-## lookup:products.txt
+## lookup:productos.txt
-  data/nlu/lookups/products.txt
+  data/nlu/lookups/productos.txt